William S. M. Wold, Ph.D.

-Left to right: Ann Tollefson, Jackie Spencer, Bill Wold, Karoly Toth, Baoling Ying
+Lab team members include Ann Tollefson, Jackie Spencer, Bill Wold, Karoly Toth and Baoling Ying.

 Toth, K., Ying, B., Tollefson, A.E., Spencer, J.F., Balakrishnan, L., Sagartz, J.E., Buller, R.M.L., and Wold, W.S.M.
 (2015) Valganciclovir inhibits human adenovirus replication and toxicity in permissive immunosuppressed female and male Syrian hamsters.
 Viruses 7, 1409-1428.

 Toth, K., Lee, S.R., Ying, B., Spencer, J.F., Tollefson, A.E., Sagartz, J.E., Kong, I-K., Wang, Z., and Wold, W.S.M.
 (2015) STAT2 knockout Syrian hamsters support enhanced replication and pathogenicity of human adenovirus, revealing an important role of Type I interferon response in viral control.
 PLOS Pathogens 8:e1005084.

 Wold, W.S.M. and Toth, K. (2015) New drug on the horizon for treating adenoviruses.
 Expert Opinion in Pharmacology 16, 2095-2099.

 Ying, B., Toth, K., Spencer, J.F., Aurora, R., and Wold, W.S.M.
 (2015) Transcriptome sequencing and development of an expression microarray platform for liver infection in adenovirus type-5 infected Syrian golden hamsters.
 Virology, 485, 305-312.